History of television: Low's Televista

 In 1927, Ronald Frank Tiltman asked Low to write the introduction to his book in which he acknowledged Low's work, referring to Low's related patents with an apology that they were of 'too technical a nature for inclusion'.
-Later in his 1938 patent Low envisioned a much larger 'camera' cell density achieved by a deposition process of cesium alloy on an insulated substrate that was subsequently sectioned to divide it into cells, the essence of today's technology.
+Later in his 1938 patent Low envisioned a much larger 'camera' cell density achieved by a deposition process of caesium alloy on an insulated substrate that was subsequently sectioned to divide it into cells, the essence of today's technology.
 Low's system failed for various reasons, mostly due to its inability to reproduce an image by reflected light and simultaneously depict gradations of light and shade.
 It can be added to the list of systems, like that of Boris Rosing, that predominantly reproduced shadows.
 With subsequent technological advances, many such ideas could be made viable decades later, but at the time they were impractical.